 New research is placing great emphasis on achieving a healthy weight before and during pregnancy.
-Women who are obese when they become pregnant may face increased risks to their own health, and the health and future wellbeing of their unborn baby.
+Women who are affected by obesity when they become pregnant may face increased risks to their own health, and the health and future wellbeing of their unborn baby.

 Obesity in European women

-In several European countries, it is estimated that over half the adult population is overweight, and 20–30% are obese [body mass index (BMI) >30 kg/m2].1 The prevalence of obesity in pregnant women ranges from 1.8% to 25.3%.2 Obesity during pregnancy deserves special attention due to its impact on both mother and child.
-Maternal obesity is associated with increased risks and complications in pregnancy, even leading to higher rates of maternal and infant death compared to non-obese mothers.
+In several European countries, it is estimated that over half the adult population has overweight, and 20–30% have obesity [body mass index (BMI) >30 kg/m2].1 The prevalence of obesity in pregnant women ranges from 1.8% to 25.3%.2 Obesity during pregnancy deserves special attention due to its impact on both mother and child.
+Maternal obesity is associated with increased risks and complications in pregnancy, even leading to higher rates of maternal and infant death compared to healthy mothers.

 Optimal weight gain during pregnancy

 Dietary energy requirements do increase during pregnancy, but just for the last trimester and only by around 200 kcal per day.
 Consequently, there is no need to ‘eat for two’.
 This additional demand increases to around 675 kcal per day during lactation, to cover milk production.
 Research has shown that the healthiest pregnancy is associated with a pre-pregnancy BMI of 23 kg/m2.3 The amount of weight gained during a healthy pregnancy, however, is variable and influenced by pre-pregnancy bodyweight and the presence of oedema.